Richard7987/wesite/content/about/_index.md

 +++
-title = "About me"
+title = "About me:"
 description = "About me page"
 +++

----

-# Alejandro Bernal Estrada
+## I’m Alejandro Bernal Estrada

 📖 Passionate about ethical technology, free knowledge, and resilient systems.